 5. Any special needs or talents of the child that require accommodation and whether such accommodations are available in the new location.

 6. Whether a visitation and communication schedule can be developed that will allow the noncustodial parent to maintain a full and continuous relationship with the child.

 7. The likelihood that the custodial parent will continue to foster the child’s relationship with the noncustodial parent if the move is allowed.

 8. The effect of the move on extended family relationships here and in the new location.

 9. If the child is of age, his or her preference.

 10. Whether the child is entering his or her senior year of high school.

 11. Whether the noncustodial parent has the ability to relocate.

 12. Any other factor bearing on the child’s interest.

 Whether you are requesting the move or are opposing the move, it is important to speak with knowledgeable counsel in order to adequately prepare a case to support your interests.
+We assist in the cases of several parties, including grandparents who are interested in obtaining custody.
 Contact the Law Offices of Jeffrey W. Goldblatt today for a consultation regarding any relocation matter.